-After estimating FY98 VA costs with the cost function, we found that the function had imputed negative costs for 2,974 of the 541,567 (0.6%) acute medical-surgical hospitalizations.
-This is because the cost function was not constrained to predict non-negative estimates.
-Therefore, rare combinations of right-hand-side variables can lead to negative predictions.
-These 2,974 records were assigned the cost of a marginal day of stay (\$684.75).
+The cost function can impute negative costs because it was not constrained to predict nonnegative estimates.
+Therefore, rare combinations of right-hand-side variables can lead to negative predictions (typically less than .5%).
+Negative costs were assigned the marginal cost per day of \$684.75.